Call: 015394 88855

 The rugged landscape includes Scafell Pike (England’s highest mountain), which stands at 3210ft (977m).
 Cumbria has sixteen lakes and over five hundred secluded tarns.

-Windermere, the longest lake, stretches for over 10 miles and the villages of Windermere and Bowness could well be said to be the heart of the Lake District National Park – the largest National Park in the country.
+Windermere, the longest lake, stretches for over 10 miles and the villages of Windermere and Bowness could well be said to be the hot spots in the Lake District National Park – the largest National Park in the country.

 Know as the doorway to the lakes, Ambleside is popular with walkers, due to it’s central location.